lukas-pastva/argo-app-manager/README.md

-# Argo Helm Toggler 🚀
+# Argo App Manager 🚀

 A **tiny Git‑based web UI** that lets you add / remove Helm charts in your GitOps *app‑of‑apps* repo and trigger an Argo Workflow (or any webhook).